 For permanent hires, probation reviews help you plan their immediate future with your company.
 But you also have to determine what support they'll need to aid their professional development.

-For those who wash out, probation reviews provide valuable insight about the problems they encountered.
+For those who don't succeed, probation reviews provide valuable insight about the problems they encountered.
 If you've recently lost an employee, don't assume it's just a one-off.
 You have to look out for problematic elements embedded in workplace culture.

-What questions should I ask in a probation review?
+11 questions to ask a new hire in a probation review

 So, we’ve gotten the what, when and why out of the way.
 Now, let’s look at the sort of probation review questions you ought to be asking.